amankrjha555/tasks/Etransport Monitoring.md

 <h2>𝐕𝐚𝐡𝐚𝐧 𝐒𝐄𝐑𝐕𝐄𝐑 </h2>

+- VAHAN is a highly flexible and comprehensive system that takes care of all the burdensome activities of Vehicle Registration, leaving the Transport Department        to deal with more important business issues.
+The software enables the processes at RTO/DTO/MLO/SDM involving Vehicle Registration, Fitness, Taxes, Permits & Enforcement to get computerized.
 - Application services running are: 10.246.40.176 , 10.246.40.142,  10.246.40.158,  10.246.40.139,  10.246.40.152
 - On vahan servers, Multiple Tomcat instances are running to deliever web servives through these port no :- 81, 82, 83, 85, 86, 87, 88, 89, 90, 91, 92, 93, 94,     95.
 - On these servers we are monitoring Tomcat,hang,war and AV status services via monitoring tools to check services are working properly or not.